Order Music

 Behind the Clouds

-Voicing: SATB a cappella with soprano soloist
+Voicing: SATB a cappella with high voice solo (or soli)

 Text: Abbie Betinis, after Bates G. Burt